GabubuAvailable/WADs-by-Gabubu/README.md

 In this YouTube channel you can find previews for every WAD that I will upload here.

 # It's working on vWii (Wii on Wii U)?
 I don't know.
-And I can't verify because I don't have an Wii U. Sorry :(
+And I can't test those WADs because I don't have an Wii U. Sorry :(

 # And those WADs are official?
 No. Those WADs are UNOFFICIAL.

 # WAD corrupted?
 You can just report a issue directly from github.